nadia85531/objectDetection/README.md

+Based on the provided Python code (movingObj.py), which deals with video processing for object detection and analysis, here's a simple README document:

 Moving Object Detection and Analysis
 This Python script is designed for detecting and analyzing moving objects within video files.
 It utilizes OpenCV for processing and analysis, focusing on pedestrian detection, object classification, and distance estimation based on the Y-coordinate in the video frame.